1 february 2018

 it was my way to push warner bros to promote my album.

-before you made records you had a teevee show with rodriguez, in which you made sculptures. why did you decide to enter the world of music?
+before you made records you had a teevee show with rodrigues, in which you made sculptures. why did you decide to enter the world of music?

 too much money was invested in sculpture and they tried to assign me to a certain group. i didn't have enough freedom any more 'cause they wanted to arrange me, give me a place in history. in music you're more free as long as you don't use written music; for there's no way to compose such music.